ePages-de/restdocs-api-spec/README.md

 - [oas-raml-converter](https://github.com/mulesoft/oas-raml-converter) - an npm project that provides a CLI to convert between OpenAPI and RAML - it also provides an [online converter](https://mulesoft.github.io/oas-raml-converter/)
 - [api-matic](https://apimatic.io/transformer) - an online converter capable of converting between many api specifications

-The sample project contains a build configuration that uses the [oas-raml-converter-docker](https://hub.docker.com/r/zaddo/oas-raml-converter-docker/) docker image and the [gradle-docker-plugin](https://github.com/bmuschko/gradle-docker-plugin) to leverage the `oas-raml-converter` to convert the output of the `openapi` task to RAML.
+In the [sample project](samples/restdocs-openapi-sample) you find a build configuration that uses the [oas-raml-converter-docker](https://hub.docker.com/r/zaddo/oas-raml-converter-docker/) docker image and the [gradle-docker-plugin](https://github.com/bmuschko/gradle-docker-plugin) to leverage the `oas-raml-converter` to convert the output of the `openapi` task to RAML.
 Using this approach your gradle build can still output a RAML specification.

 See [openapi2raml.gradle](samples/restdocs-openapi-sample/openapi2raml.gradle).